-The estimated date of writing varies widely; some suggest that the elder wrote it prior to Jerusalem's 70 A.D. destruction, although the majority of scholars place its writing between 90 and 95 AD.
+The estimated date of writing varies widely.
+The majority of scholars place its writing between AD 90 and 95.
 Nevertheless, Second John would most likely have been written around the same time as John's two other letters: First and Third John.

-Regarding location, Ephesus is the often-presumed venue, since he'd lived there during his later years, however, since his base of operations was within Ephesus, he probably didn't write it from there.
+Regarding location, Ephesus is the often-presumed venue, but he probably didn't write it from there.
 Most likely he wrote it elsewhere in Asia Minor, since he'd taken up his residence in Ephesus and served as a pastoral leader in that region.

 Purpose John wrote his second letter to show his appreciation of the faithfulness of a lady or church and her children, making an urgent plea to show their love for God and his Son Jesus by (1) obeying the Lord's commandment to love each other and (2) living their lives in obedience to the Scriptures (vv.
 5–6).
 But Second John also makes clear what our position should be regarding enemies of the truth (Greek alētheia).
 While First John focuses on our fellowship with God, Second John focuses on protecting our fellowship from those who teach falsehood.

-To put this letter's purpose into perspective, we need to realize that it was a first-century Christian custom for a widespread ministry of itinerant teachers and preachers to travel about preaching the gospel, teaching the word of God, prophesying for God in an touring manner.
+To put this letter's purpose into perspective, we need to realize that it was a first-century Christian custom for a widespread ministry of itinerant teachers and preachers to travel about preaching the gospel, teaching the word of God, prophesying for God while touring.
 A problem for that outreach ministry involved accommodations: Where would itinerants stay?
 At nightfall, after preaching from house to house, where would they lie down for a safe and comfortable night's sleep?
 Who'd tend to their bodily needs?

-These evangelists and ministers of God's word would receive hospitality, food, and sometimes money, from those inside Christian homes.
-Imagine the likelihood of this custom being abused by false teachers, preachers, and prophets.
-It appears from the elder's account that that's exactly what took place.
+These evangelists and ministers of God's word received hospitality, food, and sometimes money, from those living in Christian homes.
+Likely, this custom was being abused by false teachers, preachers, and prophets.
 Some religious charlatans chose to exploit the charity of God's people for their own diabolical ends, whether to simply gain food, lodging, and money, or to spread their heretical doctrines such as Gnosticism and Docetism (which we covered thoroughly in our Week #2 summary of First John).

-So, after beginning this letter by showing his appreciation of the faithfulness of its addressee(s), the elder switched gears by warning the letter's recipient and fellow believers to exercise discernment by being on guard against deceptive false teachers who'd denied the truth about Jesus.
+So, the elder warns his letter's recipients and fellow believers to exercise discernment by being on guard against deceptive false teachers who'd denied the truth about Jesus.
 He stressed that, while offering hospitality was expected, it was okay to discriminate against those who sought to destroy the faith.
-His exhortation: Love and hospitality should be shared only within the confines of truth, not in universal acceptance of those claiming to be believers while being heretical propagandists.
+His exhortation: Love and hospitality should be shared only within the confines of truth.
 Based on v.
-7, the false teachers were likely precursors of the Gnostics, teachers who denied that Jesus Christ had: (1) come in bodily form and (2) actually risen from death, in the flesh.
+7, false teachers there were likely precursors of the Gnostics, teachers who denied that Jesus Christ had: (1) come in bodily form and (2) actually risen from death, in the flesh.

 Practical Application Second John makes clear what our position should be regarding the enemies of the truth.
 Whereas First John focuses on our fellowship with God, Second John concentrates on protecting that fellowship from those who teach falsehood.
 The elder went so far as to warn his readers against inviting false teachers into their homes, even greeting them (v.
 10).
 Such practices would align believers with evildoers, and John was enthusiastic about keeping believers pure from the stains of falsehood and heresy.

 Consequently, it's extremely important that we check the Scriptures about what we see, hear, and read that claims to be "Christian."
-We must test all the world's teachings by the Scriptures "because of the truth" (v.
-2).
-We're to test our experience by God's word, never by our own!
-One of Satan’s greatest weapons is deceit.
-How easy it is to be taken in by a new, exciting doctrine that presenters claim is based on Scripture.
-Only after closely examining such assertions through Bible study, can we discern conclusively if such claim is truly God's word.
+Only after closely examining one's assertions through Bible study can we discern conclusively if a claim is truly God's word.
 If what is proposed doesn't line up explicitly with Scripture, it's a false allegation that doesn't come from the Spirit of Truth.
-We must refute and renounce should baseless presumptions and doctrines.
+We must refute and renounce baseless presumptions and doctrines.

 John’s strongly worded encouragement to believers herein relates specifically to loving one another.
 Thankfully, he defined such love as walking “in obedience to his commands” (v.
 6).
 His gospel also mirrored that teaching wherein the Lord told his followers, “If you love me, keep my commands” (John 14:15).